Our Services

 If you are asking, "Is it bird flu?" consider these key points:

-If you're concerned about a Fever or other symptoms and want personalized guidance on what to do next, using a trusted symptom checker can provide clarity before your doctor's visit.
+If you're concerned about your symptoms and want personalized guidance on what to do next, check your symptoms with Ubie's free AI-powered tool to get clarity before your doctor's visit.

 Most importantly, if you have had high-risk exposure or are experiencing severe symptoms, speak to a doctor immediately.
 Prompt, professional evaluation is always the safest course when dealing with potentially serious infections like bird flu.